Jesse0Michael/go-test-files/README.md

 When multiple files match a filter, a random file will be chosen.

 If no arguments are provide any file will be selected at random, unless a `GOFILES_DEFAULT` enviornment variable is set.

+Your keywords can match any substring in the [files path or explicit keywords](gofiles/content/files.go).